LATEST NEWS: DIARIES HAVE BEEN ADDED TO THE SALE SECTION – THIS IS NOT A DRILL! Get one in the shop XOXO

 - Move out – Don’t listen to the adults, moving out is boss.
 I did it when I was 16 – don’t ask, I was a very wilfull teenager who thought she was already 30.
 Once I found out it was legal to move out when you were 16, that’s it, the next time my parents pissed me off I was like ‘Inabit, tra!!!’
 Ok I ended up in a scummy houseshare in Waterloo and had to move back 2 months later when I got sacked for not being able to count money properly but for those two months it was boss living off pot noodles, going out to town every single night and playing Britney’s new album at full blast.
 Plus when I moved back home I strutted round like I was cock of the house, “Oh you’re gonna ground me?
 Reeeeally?
 I’ll move out again.
 Yeh, yeh didn’t think so.”
 I moved out again when I was 18 and had every patronising middle aged woman in work telling me ‘Ooo there’ll be bills, you’ll regret it’ – I was on the property ladder 2 years later so fuck you.
 Moving out young isn’t for everyone, there are bills and shit that need to be paid unless you want to totally screw ‘future you’ over but by the same token it is boss cutting the apron strings and flying the nest.
 If you are approaching the big three oh and still haven’t moved out, then maybe it’s time to fly free bird…

-- Learn to drive - I was on the property ladder young so I could never afford to learn how to drive.
+- Learn to drive – I was on the property ladder young so I could never afford to learn how to drive.
 I always lived in or close to town though so never needed to.
+I am taking lessons though and still have a few months to crack it in time.
+Passfaster I’m counting on you!
 Again this is all about the freedom thing, being able to go anywhere and do anything whenever you want without spending a fortune on taxis or relying on mates and parents for lifts.